 Auto Refinance Calculator

-LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
-LendingTree does not include all lenders, savings products, or loan options available in the marketplace.
+How Does LendingTree Get Paid?
+LendingTree is compensated by companies whose listings appear on this site.
+This compensation may impact how and where listings appear (such as the order or which listings are featured).
+This site does not include all companies or products available.

 See how much you could save with our auto refinance calculator

-1. Grab your current auto loan paperwork.
+Grab your current auto loan paperwork

 Find a recent bill or log into your lender’s customer portal and note your monthly payment amount, remaining balance, time left on your loan and current auto loan annual percentage rate (APR).

-2. Get some offers.
+Get some offers

 You can’t be sure you’re not leaving money on the table if you don’t shop around.
 Get a handful of auto refinance offers so you can find the best deal.
 You can compare offers from up to five lenders using LendingTree’s loan marketplace.
 It only takes a few minutes and checking rates won’t impact your credit.

-3. Crunch the numbers.
+Crunch the numbers

 Once you know your current auto loan details and what kind of refinance auto loans you could qualify for, it’s time to use our auto refinance calculator.
 Simply plug each figure into the corresponding box.